TIP-Global-Health/eheza-documentation/content/docs/antenatal-care-module.md

 title = "Antenatal Care Module"

 +++
-## **Antenatal Care**
+## **Antenatal Care @ Health Centers**

 The Antenatal Care (ANC) module at the Health Center works collaboratively with the CHW module.
 A nurse at a Health Center can see what has happened in CHW visits and seamlessly continue care.

 There are nine main activities in the ANC module.
 Activities appear in the main tray of E-Heza depending on which of their ANC visits a patient is on.
 The activities are Pregnancy Dating, History, Examination, Family Planning, Medication, Malaria Prevention, Medication Distribution, Danger Signs, Labs, and Photo.

 Pregnancy Dating confirms the last menstrual period (LMP), which in turn informs the Estimated Due Date (EDD) and Estimated Gestational Age (EGA).
 A nurse is able to confirm the LMP entered by the CHW, if a CHW has been seen previously.

 History is comprised of three sub-activities Obstetric History, Medical History, and Partner Information.
 These work together to inform Gravida and Para, as well as identify any previous complications during childbirth.
 E-Heza also screens both the mother and the partner for HIV, while also providing health education to both.